cortexproject/cortex/docs/guides/ingesters-scaling-up-and-down.md

 ## Scaling up

 Adding more ingesters to a Cortex cluster is considered a safe operation.
-When a new ingester startups, it will register to the [hash ring](../architecture.md#the-hash-ring) and the distributors will reshard received series accordingly.
+When a new ingester starts, it will register to the [hash ring](../architecture.md#the-hash-ring) and the distributors will reshard received series accordingly.

 No special care is required to take when scaling up ingesters.